Nick-tsoukas/reddit-clone-front-end-/README.md

 Creating service for fetching data will allow up to pass data between all components not just child components
   - lets move the article generation to a service
-  - When creating services remember to import in the app.module and add in the providers array -This makes the service available to all components if needed
+  - When creating services remember to import in the app.module and add in the providers array
+  - This makes the service available to all components if needed